July 9, 2018

-Every so often in the course of history there are individuals born who defy common reason and statistical explanation.
+Every so often in the course of history, there are individuals born who defy common reason and statistical explanation.
 These are the great ones who break the tether of their generation’s expectations and rise to the high call that seems to echo from somewhere beyond the grave.
-Today we celebrate two of them, and their legacy lives on despite their lives being lived so many years ago.
-There’s a distinct and inspiring lesson we can learn from these two men: Abraham Lincoln and George Washington had certain moral values that restrained their behavior, but they were famous for what they did, not for what they didn’t do!
+There’s a distinct and inspiring lesson we can learn from history makers—they were famous for what they did, not for what they didn’t do!

 I have a sense that the church has, in some ways, allowed ourselves to become known for our boxes instead of our passions…that is, famous for what we don’t do because of our “righteous” constrictions.
 I don’t know about you, but I don’t want to be known for all the things I didn’t do, but rather for the change I made in my lifetime.